 Note: This document contains side effect information about phenoxybenzamine.
 Some of the dosage forms listed on this page may not apply to the brand name Dibenzyline.

 In rats and mice, phenoxybenzamine (the active ingredient contained in Dibenzyline) has been found to increase the risk of development of malignant tumors.
 It is not known if phenoxybenzamine increases the chance of tumors in humans.

-Some of the side effects that can occur with phenoxybenzamine may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:
+Some side effects of phenoxybenzamine may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 - Dizziness or lightheadedness, especially when getting up from a lying or sitting position